Cover the porcini with 300ml of boiling water. Peel and finely slice the onions and garlic.

-Scrunch the tomatoes into the pan, then pour in 1 tin’s worth of water and leave to tick away on a medium heat for 30 minutes, stirring regularly.
-Preheat the oven to 200ºC/400ºF/gas 6.
+Scrunch the tomatoes into the pan, then pour in 1 tin’s worth of water and stir thoroughly.
+Pop the lid on and leave to tick away on a medium heat for 50 minutes, or until tender, stirring regularly and removing the lid for the last 5 minutes.

 Season the tomato sauce to perfection with sea salt and black pepper, then spoon half into a 25cm x 35cm baking dish.
 Cover with half the aubergines, drizzle over 4 tablespoons of creamy sauce, then repeat, finishing with the remaining creamy sauce.